andrewpjames13/jQuery-image-filtering/readme.md

 ### Iteration Four | Stretch Goal: Pagination

--  Update all the cabins to fall within the same price range.
+-  Update the HTML so that all the cabins fall within the same price range.
 Next, implement a pagination feature which only displays 6 cabins at a time.
+Users must click a "Next Page" button to see the next 6 images.
 Your filtering functionality should still work.

 ## Useful Snippets

-Use `$("input:checked"))` to select all checkboxes that are currently selected.
+-  Use `$("input:checked"))` to select all checkboxes that are currently selected.
+-  It may be helpful to build an object which maps houses to their respective price category.
+This may be similar to the (Historical Life Expectancy Exercise)[http://eloquentjavascript.net/code/#5.3]

+Image attribution can be found in images.md